 ECHO Artistic Platform

 ECHO has a long and established history of high quality and ambitious joint artistic initiatives and co-productions.
 ECHO currently organises a regular Artistic forum where the heads of artistic planning of our member halls share projects, collectively explore joint challenges and explore opportunities for collaboration in the artistic sphere.
 As well collaborations over short term programming and special events, the ECHO Artistic Platform also works on shared commissions as well as the ECHO Rising Stars series.
 See here for upcoming dates.

 ECHO Marketing Working Group

 ECHO organises a specialist forum for the Marketing Managers of the member halls to explore trends, exchange best practice and to jointly respond to shard shared challenges.
 See here for upcoming dates.

-ECHO also occasionally organises seminars – open to colleagues from across Europe’s performing arts sector – exploring areas crucial to the life and work of 21st century concert Halls.
+ECHO also occasionally organises seminars – open to any colleagues from across Europe’s performing arts sector and beyond– exploring areas crucial to the life and work of 21st century concert halls.
 See here for the latest news on upcoming seminars.
 During the period 2010-2015 this series of seminars was supported by the Culture Programme of the European Union.